sascristian/HeyberryAI/README.md

 # Other Changes

-- cli and speech clients now listen for do not speak requests, so jarbas can shut up by external request without running in quiet mode [PR#556](https://github.com/MycroftAI/mycroft-core/pull/556)
 - added results property to skills, so they can emit more than utterances, [PR#281](https://github.com/MycroftAI/mycroft-core/pull/281)
 - added converse method to allow all skills to handle utterances [PR#539](https://github.com/MycroftAI/mycroft-core/pull/539)
 - added feedback method to allow skills to process feedback/reinforcement learning [Issue#554](https://github.com/MycroftAI/mycroft-core/issues/554)